KevinDahlberg/log_my_run_app/README.md

   - The second page after login shows the information of the run if the user clicks on that day.
 The user can edit or delete that run.

-3. Enter your run
+3. Enter your run / Edit Your Run

   - When the user clicks the button to add a run, they are taken to the log run screen.

   - On the screen there is a:
     - dropdown to choose the date
-    - dropdown items to select the distance run and whether it’s in miles or kilometers
+    - dropdown items to select the distance
     - dropdown menus for time, allowing the user to select hours, minutes, and seconds
     - a place for the user to enter notes on the run.